rostislav-nikitin/coasyncpp/README.md

 ```

-I hope this examples ispired you to get deeper into the coroutines and coasyncpp library in particular.
+I hope those examples inspired you to get deeper into the coroutines and coasyncpp library in particular.

 ## Build

-This is a header only library, so you can use it just by cloning repo and referencing header files.
+This is a header-only library, so you can use it just by cloning the repo and referencing the header files.

 ```bash

 git clone https://github.com/rostislav-nikitin/coasyncpp.git

 ```

-But it you want to play with examples you can easely build them.
+But if you want to play with examples, you can easily build them.

 ```bash